As long as people keep creating new products, they will keep creating ads. Here are 30 advertising design tips that will turn heads. Guaranteed.

 27. Use Negative Space

 Don’t let its name fool you, negative space is a huge positive to the design process.
 For those not familiar, negative space is the space around an image, the area and shapes ‘in between’ your focal point.
-This tool is used a lot in logo design and poster design and there is always welcomed room for it to be used in advertising.
+This tool is used a lot when making a logo and in poster design and there is always welcomed room for it to be used in advertising.

 Check out how cleverly IBM have used negative space in their ad.
 This example fits together with an illustration of a chicken and a woman’s face to perfectly encapsulate the main message about ‘tasting fresh food’.